OwnerRicky Suiter

 InstrumentationE-meter + Stock Speedometer and Tachometer both work.

-It was still pulling the one time I tried it, but this lady wouldn't get out of my way.
+It was still pulling the one time I tried it, but this lady wouldn't get out of my way, plus there was a speed camera coming up at that point.

 AccelerationWant more.